-Hearing from people about dyspraxia, ADHD or neurodivergence means a lot to me.
-I reply to messages wherever possible, but I can’t guarantee everyone a reply or give individual advice.
-Instead, I’ve put together this handy page of information and links to support.
+Hearing from people about dyspraxia, ADHD or neurodivergence means a lot to me and I reply to messages whenever I can.
+As I can’t guarantee everyone a reply, or give individual advice, I’ve put together this handy page of information and links to support.
 I’ll add more links as and when I find them.

-You might also find it useful if you’re writing or making something about dyspraxia or ADHD and don’t have personal experience.
+I’d also recommend reading this if you’re a writer or broadcaster working on something about dyspraxia or ADHD and don’t have personal experience.

 If you need help immediately